tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

 ### 1) Goals
 A goal is the most important concept in ZinZen&reg;.
 A goal is a description of something you want to get done, e.g. 'walk 4 hours'.
+Goals come from the frontend/UI and are specified by the user.

 Goals can be modified with restrictions and repeats, e.g. 'walk 4 hours every week between 6p.m. and 10p.m from Sep.
 1st until Oct.
 1st'